ArduPilot/ardupilot_wiki/common/source/docs/common-scripted-aerobatics-4.4.rst

 - Obtaining the arguments of a NAV_SCRIPT_TIME command using "vehicle:nav_script_time()" if running while in AUTO mode.

-- Controlling the above rates and throttle with the "vehicle:set_target_throttle_rate_rpy(....)" function, which must be called regularly (at least every 200ms) to set the roll/pitch/yaw rates and throttle percentage.
+- Controlling the above rates and throttle with the "vehicle:set_target_throttle_rate_rpy(....)" function, which must be called regularly (at least every second) to set the roll/pitch/yaw rates and throttle percentage.
 Failure to do so, will disable the control override and return control to the original flight mode.
 Changing flight modes also disables script control.